basdirks/dragonfly/README.md

 ## Components

-A component is a Javascript function that renders a user interface.
+A component is a Javascript function that renders a part of the user interface.

 ### Rules